• Skip to primary navigation

 You will need only 4 easy-to-find ingredients.

 • jasmine tea bags: the most common is jasmine green tea but you can also make jasmine white/ black/ oolong milk tea.
 You can use tea leaves or jasmine dragon pearls (where the tea is rolled into tiny balls) if you wish, but those tend to be higher quality and more expensive.
 The copious amounts of sugar and milk bury the finer details so a tea bag is good enough!
 For a stronger tea flavor, use more jasmine tea bags.
+Generally, jasmine tea from Fujian in China is considered to be of higher quality than other types but you don't need to get the best when making Bubble Tea as the sugar and milk hide a lot of flaws.

 • whole milk: instead of making jasmine tea with water, then adding milk, I prefer to steep my jasmine tea directly in hot milk.
 This creates a creamier boba drink!
 If you prefer something lighter, feel free to substitute up to ⅔ of the milk with hot water.